theNicelander/ck3_blood_mage/README.md

 Blood mages are able to prolong their life, by draining the life force from other humans.
 This process unfortunately kills the target in the process.

-Blood mages are also able to absorb extraordinatry traits, such as hale or quick, by draining them from their targets.
-Although, this isn't always successful.
+Blood mages are also able to absorb extraordinary traits, such as hale or quick, by draining them from their targets.
+Although, this isn't always successful and kills the target in the process.

+See [_documents](_documents/README.md) _documents for for info and screenshots

+## Trait as it appears
 ![Trait as seen in game](thumbnail.png "Blood mage trait as seen in-game")

 # Development plans: